Weakly Supervised Disentangled Generative Causal Representation Learning: Implementation details

 \textbf{Implementation of the SCM.} \ Recall the nonlinear SCM as the prior We find Gaussians are expressive enough as unexplained noises, so we set $h$ as the identity mapping.
-As mentioned in Section \ref{sec:gen_causal} we require the invertibility of $f$.
+As mentioned in Section~\ref{sec:gen_causal} we require the invertibility of $f$.
 We implement both linear and nonlinear ones.
-For a linear $f$, we formally refer to

-where $W$ and $b$ are learnable weights and biases.
+For a linear $f$, we formally refer to $ f(z) = Wz + b, $ where $W$ and $b$ are learnable weights and biases.
 Note that $W$ is a diagonal matrix to model the element-wise transformation.
-Its inverse function can be easily computed by
+Its inverse function can be easily computed by $ f^{-1}(z) = W^{-1}(z - b). $

 For a non-linear $f$, we use piece-wise linear functions defined by